datatheorem/TrustKit/README.md

 * Read the [Getting Started][getting-started] guide.
 * Check out the [API documentation][api-doc].
 * TrustKit was initially released at [Black Hat USA 2015][bh2015-pdf] and was also featured on [PayPal's engineering blog][paypal-post].
-* Data Theorem provides a free dashboard for displaying statistics about all the reports sent by your app due to TLS or pinning validation failures.
-Enable your dashboard at [https://analytics.datatheorem.com/](https://analytics.datatheorem.com/).

 Sample Usage